evo-design/evo/semantic_design/README.md

 ## Citation

-Please cite the following publication when referencing semantic mining or Evo 1.5.
+Please cite the following publication when referencing semantic design or Evo 1.5.

 ```
 @article {merchant2024semantic,